inf219-mocca/MOCCAPI/README.md

 # Developing

-**NOTE:** You need to tell the Django instance that is in debug mode, the easiest way to run the server is with the `runserver.sh` file, or by setting the environment variable `DEBUG` to `1`.
+**NOTE:** You need to tell the Django instance that is in debug mode, the easiest way to run the server is with the `devserver.sh` file, or by setting the environment variable `DEBUG` to `1`.
 On any unix system you do this by writing `export DEBUG=1` in your terminal, or you could configure it from your settings inside PyCharm.